FTRobbin/awesome-vyperflow-bootcamp/README.md

 [wallet.vif](wallet.vif) [wallet_fail.vif](wallet_fail.vif) A simple wallet.
 The failed version forgets an identity check and this bug is caught by VyperFlow.

+[safe_remote_purchase.vif](safe_remote_purchase.vif) Escrow contract implementing a system for a trustless transaction between a buyer and a seller.
 ---

 IC3 Bootcamp VyperFlow Workgroup, 2018